9. Public Health Services

-Research suggests that one of the most powerful ways that health care professionals and public health can interact is by coordinating the broad spectrum of services they provide for individuals and their families (Lasker, 1997).
-There are over 100 cases described in the book, Medicine and Public Health: The Power of Collaboration, that illustrate how collaboration enhances the success of medical care and addresses the additional determinants of health that go beyond medical care.
+Research suggests that one of the most powerful ways that health care professionals and public health can interact is by coordinating the broad spectrum of services they provide for individuals and their families.
+There are over 100 cases described in the book, Medicine and Public Health: The Power of Collaboration (Lasker, 1997), that illustrate how collaboration enhances the success of medical care and addresses the additional determinants of health that go beyond medical care.
 This is achieved by combining clinical services (encompassing diagnosis, prevention, treatment, and rehabilitation) with one or more of the following:

-- Wraparound services that overcomes logistical, linguistic, cultural and social barriers to care.
+- Wraparound services that overcome logistical, linguistic, cultural and social barriers to care.

 - Counseling and educational services directed at personal risk behaviors, the management of particular health problems, and the use of health services.

 - Outreach services, such as home visits, that assure the delivery of needed care and that promote adherence to complex treatment programs.

 - Case management services that identify health-related needs of individuals, link individuals with health professionals and programs in the community, and coordinate care.

 - Social services that address socioeconomic determinants of health.